 Before you start: do you actually want to self-host?

-Self-hosting Hermes Agent is the right choice if you want full control over your data, you're comfortable with Linux server administration, you have specific compliance or privacy requirements, or you want to modify the agent's core behavior.
+Self-hosting makes sense if you want full control over your data, you're comfortable with Linux server administration, you have specific compliance or privacy requirements, or you want to modify the agent's core behavior.
 The MIT license means you can do anything with it.

 Skip this guide if your hourly rate is above $50, you want to be running within the next 30 minutes, or you'd rather spend your time on the work the agent will do rather than configuring the environment it runs in.
 Hermes OS deploys a fully configured Hermes instance — Docker, systemd, Telegram gateway, web UI — in one click, without any of the steps below.
-If that sounds better, skip to the end.
+The rest of this guide is for the self-hosters.

-What you will need before starting: a VPS running Ubuntu 24.04 LTS (fresh install preferred), root SSH access, a domain name pointed at the server (optional but strongly recommended for the web UI), an API key from at least one LLM provider (OpenRouter recommended — gives access to 300+ models including Claude and GPT-5 with a single key), and a Telegram account for the messaging gateway.
+What you need before starting: a VPS running Ubuntu 24.04 LTS (fresh install preferred), root SSH access, a domain name pointed at the server (optional but strongly recommended for the web UI), an API key from at least one LLM provider (OpenRouter recommended — gives access to 300+ models with a single key), and a Telegram account for the messaging gateway.

 Server requirements

 Minimum: 2 vCPU, 4GB RAM, 20GB SSD.
 This runs Hermes with Docker-sandboxed execution.
-Hetzner CX22 at €3.99/month meets this spec exactly — it is the community's recommended budget option.
+Hetzner CX22 at €3.99/month meets this spec and is the community's budget option.
 DigitalOcean's Basic Droplet at 4GB RAM is $24/month for the same spec.
-Hostinger KVM 2 at ~$10-20/month with 8GB RAM is a solid mid-tier option if you run several tools on the same server.
+Hostinger KVM 2 at around $10-20/month with 8GB RAM is a solid mid-tier choice if you run several tools on the same server.

 Phase 1: server preparation